AlexanderAlvarez9/e-commerce/README.md

 A challenge for platzi Master, when need create a e-commerce page, with HTML, CSS and Javascript

+Get data from JSON, allow filter and add items to card

 ## Demo

 You can see the demo live, [here](https://darkmefisto9.github.io/e-commerce/)